 .
 This was the name of the last pagan Roman emperor, Julian the Apostate (4th century).
 It was also borne by several early saints, including the legendary Saint Julian the Hospitaller.
 This name has been used in England since the Middle Ages, at which time it was also a feminine name (from Juliana

 , eventually becoming Gillian

 KIRBY m & f English

-From an English surname which was originally from a place name meaning "church settlement"
+From an English surname that was originally from a place name meaning "church settlement"

 LLOYD m English

-From a surname which was derived from Welsh llwyd
+From a surname that was derived from Welsh llwyd

 .
 The composer Andrew Lloyd Webber (1948-) is a famous bearer of this name.